by Bob Burridge ©2011, 2021

-This means that it is God’s choice, not our own goodness, that makes us his children forever.
-When we trust in what Jesus did, we know that God has changed us.
-He made us able to do what we could never do on our own.
+This means that it’s God’s grace, not our own goodness, that makes someone his child forever.
+When we trust in what Jesus did we know that God has changed us, that he made us able to do what we could never do on our own.

-You become sorry for your sins when you God shows you that you are a lost sinner.
-When you know that Jesus came to rescue you, you thank God for his grace that makes you part of his family.
-This makes you want to worship God, and to do what God says is right.
-You want to be a good obedient child of God because you want to show how much you love God for loving you.
+We become sorry for our sins and come repentantly in prayer humbly admitting that we are lost undeserving sinners.
+We thank God for his grace alone that makes us part of his family based on the work of Jesus who came and died to rescue us.
+This makes us want to worship God and to do what God says is right.
+We want to be good obedient children of God because we have come to want to show how much we love God for loving us.

 The Bible assures us of this in many places.
 In Romans 6:23 it says, “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”

 Our salvation is a wonderful gift of grace.
-We cannot stop being loved by God once we know that he rescued us.
+We cannot stop being loved by God once he has rescued us.
 We are not God’s children because we deserve it.
-We are his children because Jesus earned that for us when he lived and died in our place.
+We become his children because we trust that Jesus earned it for us when he lived and died in our place.

 (Bible verses are quoted from the New King James Version of the Bible)